Dierama, angel's fishing rod: planting, growing and care

 Dierama trichorhizum

-Dierama trichorhizum is a fairly low-growing species (40–60 cm tall).
-Less common than other varieties, it produces flowering stems in summer that bear pink flowers at their tips.
+Dierama trichorhizum is a fairly low species (it does not exceed 40 to 60 cm in height).
+It is less common than other varieties.
+In summer it produces flowering stems bearing pink flowers at their tips.

 • Flowering time July to September